-Overview: A great hike with ridgeline views, cascades, and a glacial lake.
+Overview: A great hike to glacial lake Terrace Pond with ridgeline views, a swamp, floating walkway, and small cascades.
 The trail is sometimes wet and you’ll need your hands to navigate scrambles in a few parts.

 Location: Wawayanda State Park, West Milford, NJ